<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 If you have a joint pension...

-If you have have a joint pension through Chevron, your joint pensioner must start the payments following your death.
+If you have a joint pension through Chevron, your joint pensioner must start receiving payments following your death.

 1. Understand the joint pension details.
 Note that the joint pension is not automatic.
 Your joint pensioner will need to complete and return the paperwork from Chevron's pension center to start receiving payments.